syncfusion-content/flutter-docs/Flutter/pdf-viewer/magnification.md

 {% endhighlight %}
 {% endtabs %}

-N> On a desktop web browser, this `enableDoubleTapZooming` property will have no effect with mouse interaction.
+N> On a desktop web browser, this `enableDoubleTapZooming` property will have no effect on mouse interaction.

 ## Callbacks